istio/istio.io/content/en/docs/ambient/migrate/enable-ambient-mode/index.md

 ## Step 5: Remove old sidecar policies

 {{< warning >}}
 Do this immediately after the pod restart, before running any validation.
-Any `AuthorizationPolicy` using a workload `selector` with L7 rules that remains active after sidecars are removed will be enforced by ztunnel as a `DENY` policy for all traffic to that workload, regardless of the HTTP method or path.
+Once sidecars are removed, ztunnel takes over policy enforcement. ztunnel only understands L4 attributes and silently drops any L7 conditions (HTTP methods, paths, headers, request principals) from `AuthorizationPolicy` rules.
+The effect depends on the policy action:

+- **`ALLOW` policy with L7 rules**: ztunnel drops the L7 conditions.
+If every rule in the policy relied solely on L7 attributes, the resulting policy has no rules and matches nothing which causes ztunnel to **deny all traffic** to that workload (an `ALLOW` policy with no matching rules allows nothing).
+- **`DENY` policy with L7 rules**: ztunnel drops the L7 conditions.
+If a rule had no L4 conditions to begin with (for example, it only matched on request principals or HTTP paths), removing the L7 parts leaves an empty match that applies to all traffic, effectively **denying all traffic** to that workload.

+In both cases, leaving old selector based L7 policies active after sidecars are removed will block traffic.
+Delete them immediately.
 {{< /warning >}}

 Delete any `AuthorizationPolicy` resources that used a workload `selector` with L7 rules,